smitelli/scottsmitelli.com/projects/docroute.md

-**Docroute** is an experimental PHP-based content management system with a focus on serving "mostly static" pages.
-It's designed to fit a niche use case where a full database-driven CMS is overkill, but where a statically-built site would be inconvenient to update.
+**Docroute** is an experimental content management system with a focus on serving "mostly static" pages.
+It's designed for situations where a full database-driven CMS is overkill, but where a statically-built site would be inconvenient to update.
 Its original use case was basically "FTP a new content file to this $5/month shared web host" and see the site update itself automatically.

 The overall philosophy of Docroute is that the page content should be separate from the presentation templates, without HTML markup leaking into the content.
 To achieve this separation, the content is written in Markdown (or a hybrid of Markdown with Smarty templating syntax enabled for more complex pages) which gets translated to HTML dynamically.